zoffixznet/IOwesomeness/Action-Plan.md

 handle when the iterator is exhausted, unless `:keep-open` parameter is set to `True`

-First, no one seems to be using the `:close` parameter anyway.
-My guess would be this is due to ignorance and these programs are leaking filehandles, rather than the users explicitly closing the filehandle elsewhere in the program.
+Based on ecosystem survey, no one seems to be using the `:close` parameter anyway.
+My guess would be this is due to ignorance of its existence and that the programs are leaking filehandles, rather than the users explicitly closing the filehandle elsewhere in the program.
 A March 22, 2017 ecosystem grep showed 1125 potential calls to the methods, yet only one match came up for the `close` parameter on the same line: the `perl6/doc` repository.